Ashima277/Ashima277/README.md

 ---

 ## 🚀 About Me
-- 🔹 Skilled in **Java, Spring Boot, React, AWS, Docker, Kubernetes**
+- 🔹 Skilled in **Java, Pyhton, Spring Boot, React, AWS, Docker, Kubernetes**
 - 🔹 Experienced in **full-stack development, CI/CD, and scalable data pipelines**
 - 🔹 Passionate about **building reliable systems and solving real-world problems**
 - 🔹 Open to **Software Developer / IT roles**